floriankri/ecg_detector_assessment/README.md

 ## Installation
 ### Algorithm Tester
 1. Install **Visual Studio Code**
+2. Install **Python 3.9**
-2. Install **MATLAB R2022a** or higher
+3. Install **MATLAB R2022a** or higher
-3. Install **MATLAB Engine API for Python** available [here](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html) in Visual Studio Code
+4. Install **MATLAB Engine API for Python** available [here](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html) in Visual Studio Code
-4. `pip install requirements.txt` in Visual Studio Code
+5. `pip install requirements.txt` in Visual Studio Code
-5. Try executing `/Algorithm_tester/main.ipynb` and see if and where it runs into errors
+6. Try executing `/Algorithm_tester/main.ipynb` and see if and where it runs into errors

 ### Annotator
 1. Install **MATLAB R2022a** or higher